IMTorgCustomSoln/micro-crm/README.md

 ### Run E2E Cypress

 Run cypres locally because dev container networking causes problems.
-You may also have to disable firewalls, such LuLu.
+You may also have to disable firewalls, such as LuLu.

+CypressStudio can be convenient.
+Prevent browser policy issues by following [these instructions](https://stackoverflow.com/questions/70237963/cant-run-cypress-tests-in-chrome-edge-browsersbeing-manageed-by-organization#:~:text=You%20can%20try%20doing%20this%3A%201%20Open%20the,4%20Close%20cypress%20and%20open%20it%20up%20again).

 ```sh
 npm run cypress:open